The Sovereign SDK Book

 RuntimeAuthenticator

-this trait, we allow rollup developers to bring their own transaction
+trait, developers cab bring their own transaction

 deserialization and authorization logic.
 Even better, we allow rollups to